kennethugo/resNets-from-scratch/README.md

 # resNets-from-scratch
-Building a very deep convolutional network, using Residual Networks (ResNets).
+Building a very deep convolutional network, using Residual Networks (ResNets) 50 layers.

 # Objective
 * Implementation of the basic building blocks of ResNets in a deep neural network using Keras